-- Provision of footpaths and bicycling tracks and for safe interaction of NMT traffic with motorized traffic 40 points. - All roads (except access roads) should have footpaths/sidewalks and cycle tracks - 10 points - Footpaths, sidewalks and cycle tracks should be continuous, wide and universally accessible 10 points - Supporting infrastructure and facilities like bicycle parking, landscaping, public conveniences, etc., should be provided on site - 10 points - Necessary physical safety measures like railings, non-slippery surfaces, etc., must be taken on site 10 points
+- Provision of footpaths and bicycling tracks and for safe interaction of NMT traffic with motorized traffic - All roads (except access roads) should have footpaths/sidewalks and cycle tracks - Footpaths, sidewalks and cycle tracks should be continuous, wide and universally accessible

-- Road network planning 20 points. - Street network planning to be done in a manner to promote safety and efficiency. - Measures to control speed of vehicular traffic should be implemented on site. - Parking for cars and two wheelers 10 points. - Total parking should not exceed the parking requirements as recommended by the local bye-laws/NBC 2005/Environmental Clearance (whichever is applicable) - 10 points - Collective transport services 15 points. - Running collective transport services (route, stops, frequency, and capacity) for intra-site movement and to provide connectivity to nearest city public transport nodes - 15 points - Electric charging infrastructure for vehicles 15 points. - Electric charging infrastructure provided for at least 10% of cars and bikes parked on site - 15 points
+- Provision of footpaths and bicycling tracks and for safe interaction of NMT traffic with motorized traffic - 30 points - Supporting infrastructure and facilities like bicycle parking, landscaping, public conveniences, etc., should be provided on site 15 points - Necessary physical safety measures like railings, non-slippery surfaces, etc., must be taken on site - 15 points - Road network planning 20 points. - Street network planning to be done in a manner to promote safety and efficiency. - Measures to control speed of vehicular traffic should be implemented on site. - Parking for cars and two wheelers 20 points. - Total parking should not exceed the parking requirements as recommended by the local byelaws/NBC 2005/Environmental Clearance (whichever is applicable) - 10 points - Dedicated Disabled parking space to be provided, as prescribed by CPWD guidelines 10 points - Collective transport services 15 points. - Running collective transport services (route, stops, frequency, and capacity) for intra-site movement - 7 points - Providing connectivity to the nearest city public transport nodes 8 points - Electric charging infrastructure for vehicles 15 points. - Electric charging infrastructure provided for at least 10% of cars and bikes parked on site 15 points